vyca2017/content/content/tutorials/data-management/using-algolia-instant-search/using-algolia-instant-search.md

 ## Fine Control Over Synced Records

 When defining an index, you can use filters in the index query to get fine control over which records will be synchronized.
 In this example, we're building an index for a specific shop.
-Create a new index called `ChampionBrewery` on the `Beer` model and enter this query:
+Create a new index called `ChampionBrewery` on the `Beer` type and enter this query:

 ```graphql
 {